William Shatner: 1951–1966: Early stage, film, and television work

 In 1959, Shatner received good reviews in the role of Lomax in The World of Suzie Wong on Broadway.
-In the March of that year, while still performing in that production, he also played detective Archie Goodwin in what would have been television's first Nero Wolfe series, had it not been aborted by CBS after shooting a pilot and a few episodes.
+In March of that year, while still performing in that production, he also played detective Archie Goodwin in what would have been television's first Nero Wolfe series, had it not been aborted by CBS after shooting a pilot and a few episodes.